Lightning-Universe/Pose-app/docs/source/using_the_app.rst

 .. image:: https://imgur.com/a/QSJjU11
     :width: 400

 IMPORTANT!
-We recomend to open the app in a separate browser window.
-This will help to get all of the components visualized properly.
-In the original browser page you can return to the terminal to see printouts by clicking on the VS Code icon in the right-hand tool bar.
+We recommend opening the app in a separate browser window.
+This will ensure that all components are properly visualized.
+You can return to the terminal to see printouts by clicking on the VS Code icon in the right-hand toolbar.

-If you have an older version of the app or can't find the port viewrer or the API buldier plugins See our FAQ's section
+If you have an older version of the app or can't find the Port Viewer or API Builder plugins, please See our :ref:`FAQ's section <faq_missing_port_viewer_api_builder>` for more information.

 Click on the links below to find more information about specific tabs.